Free Satellite Imagery of Your Property: Comprehensive Guide for 2026

 • Obtain your plat or survey first: Your deed, closing documents or local clerk's office should have a property survey that shows exact measurements.
 Use this document when tracing lines on the National Map or Google Maps.

-• Cross‑check sources: Compare imagery from multiple platforms (NAIP, Sentinel‑2, Google) to ensure boundaries align and to spot recent changes.
+• Cross‑check sources: Compare imagery from multiple platforms (NAIP, Sentinel‑2, Google, Bing, county GIS) to ensure boundaries align and to spot recent changes.

 • Look for survey markers: Physical pins or metal stakes may exist on your property from previous surveys.
 These can confirm boundary locations.